* Yen pressured as Japan posts 17th straight trade deficit

 "U.S. rates look like they will rise, and barring an equity market collapse on a surprise Fed taper, dollar/yen should push on to 105 by year-end.
 Large option expiries are keeping it glued to 103.00/50 currently."

 Meanwhile, sterling jumped after UK unemployment fell by more than expected, raising expectations that rates might rise earlier than previously forecast.
-Sterling hit a session high of $1.6370, up 0.5 percent, while the euro fell 0.7 percent to 84.03 pence.
+Sterling hit a session high of $1.6389 and was last up 0.7 percent at $1.6382.
+The euro, meanwhile, dropped 0.9 percent to 83.90 pence.